-Cable TV and Satellite Dish Connections (Located in utility compartment)
+Satellite Dish and Cable TV Connections (Located in utility compartment, shoreline compartment, or water service center, depending on model)

 TV DIGITAL SATELLITE SYSTEM WIRING

 Your coach is pre-wired for installation of a digital satellite TV system.
 Coaxial cable and high definition component cable connections are available to hook up your satellite receiver and are located in the entertainment center cabinet.